Diocese of Rochester Bankruptcy

 If you have a claim against the Diocese, you may also have a claim against other entities, such as a religious order or the parish or school where the abuse occurred.
 This is another reason why it is important that abuse survivors act now and take steps to learn their options.
 While filing a claim with the bankruptcy court will protect your rights as to the Diocese of Rochester, it does not protect your rights for any claim you may have against other entities.

 What Do I Need to Do to File a Claim in the Bankruptcy?

 Please contact us and we can explain the process for filing a claim in the bankruptcy.
 In every bankruptcy you begin the process by filing a short “claim form” that advises the bankruptcy court of your claim.
+The deadline to file that claim form is August 13, 2020.
 To date, the bankruptcy court in every Catholic bankruptcy has protected the identity of abuse survivors from being publicly known.
 The bankruptcy court will decide how abuse survivors should be compensated, but most Catholic bankruptcies have involved each abuse survivor submitting a 4-5 page statement, with a neutral third party then reviewing the statement of each person to decide how much they should receive out of the available assets.

 You must file a claim in the bankruptcy court by August 13, 2020, or you will likely forever lose your right to file a claim against the Diocese of Rochester.
 This deadline usually applies to everyone, including people who come forward later and claim they did not receive notice of the deadline.
 Do not delay in filing a claim or contacting us or another law firm to ensure your rights are protected.